Noah Cyrus Shows Off Face Tattoos For Halloween Costume, Reveals She Wants The Real Thing

 In the caption of the photo, Noah reveals that she liked they way she looked so much that she now wants real tattoos on her face.
 However, she admits that the thought of it has her mom, Tish Cyrus, “quaking.”

-The singer sported a baggy black t-shirt and matching sweatpants for the party, as she accessorized the look with multiple chains around her neck and bracelets on her wrist.
-She had her long, dark hair hidden underneath of a beanie, but a few rogue strands escaped to help frame her face.
+The singer sported a baggy black T-shirt and matching sweatpants for the party, as she accessorized the look with multiple chains around her neck and bracelets on her wrist.
+She had her long, dark hair hidden underneath a beanie, but a few rogue strands escaped to help frame her face.

 Noah’s makeup was also on point.
 The “July” singer stunned with pink eye shadow, long lashes, and thick, black eyeliner.
 She added dramatic pink blush on her cheeks, a shimmering highlighter on her face, and a light pink lip gloss, which tied the look together.